General Program Information

 Program Admission Requirements

 Applicants to this program are required to use the online Schools of Public Health Application Service (SOPHAS) which can be accessed at http://www.sophas.org.
 Application deadlines for Fall admission are: June 1st for domestic applicants and May 1st for international applicants.
 Application deadlines for Spring admission are: December 1st for domestic applicants and October 1st for international applicants.

-Public Health Administration Concentration: 12 credits
+Health Administration Core Requirements: 42-45 credits